 Corporate Health and Well-being Strategy to Support Multigenerational Workforce

 For corporate organizations, there is no fixed set of rules and guidelines to keep their complete workforce healthy, happy, fit and engaged.
 Health and well-being strategies vary according to the age, interest and lifestyle of employees working in a corporate.
-As a corporate employer, it becomes very challenging to prepare health & well-being plan when your workforce is diverse in terms of age, interest and lifestyles.
+As an employer, it becomes very challenging to opt for corporate health checkup packages & well-being plan when your workforce is diverse in terms of age, interest and lifestyles.
 So your well-being strategy must be different for each group of such workforce.

 Currently, the corporate world seems passing through a transition phase in terms of the ways to keep employees healthy and fit to increase their productivity.
 From the past few years, the companies have started focusing on mental & emotional well-being along with the physical health of employees.
 Only a few businesses were supporting it until that time.
 The companies have not even generated a thought of the adverse effects of the poor health of employees on productivity.
 However, this scenario has changed a lot and is paving the way of more increased focus on employee health and well-being strategies.